Allie Quigley wins fourth career WNBA 3-Point Contest in Chicago

 - Sabrina IonescuLiveTodayTomorrowvs--|

-Allie Quigley wins fourth career WNBA 3-Point Contest originally appeared on NBC Sports Philadelphia
+Allie Quigley wins fourth career WNBA 3-Point Contest originally appeared on NBC Sports Bayarea

 The WNBA’s 3-point queen reigns again.